For this program it has partnership with Kanti Children's Hospital and is currently constructing the building to house in-patient services.

 CWIN-Nepal has contributed more than 111 research reports and studies on various topics related to child rights and child protection such as child sexual abuse, trafficking, etc

-It has contributed in the formation and advancement of networks such as Children as Zones of Peace (CZOP), Consortium of Organisations working with Child Clubs, Alliance against Trafficking in Women and Children) AATWIN, Human Rights Alliance, National Campaign for Education (NCE), National Alcohol Policy Alliance, National Alliance of Organizations working with Street Children (NAOSC), etc.
+It has contributed in the formation and advancement of networks such as Children as Zones of Peace (CZOP), Consortium of Organizations working with Child Clubs, Alliance against Trafficking in Women and Children) AATWIN, Human Rights Alliance, National Campaign for Education (NCE), National Alcohol Policy Alliance, National Alliance of Organizations working with Street Children (NAOSC), etc.

 Through various campaigns such as a collection of 1 million thumbprints of children from across the country and letters were written by 12000 children to the 601 Constituent Assembly members for the inclusion of children's issues in the new constitution of the Federal Democratic Republic of Nepal in 2007.